 Not only were we taken aback by her resemblance to Princess Diana, but that of the young princes, too!

 — Elizabeth Debicki Source (@EdebickiSource) September 5, 2021

 It has previously been reported that Fleabag‘s Andrew Scott (aka the ‘Hot Priest’) has been approached to play none other than former prime minister Tony Blair.
 Scott is just a year older than Blair was when he entered Downing Street in 1997 and it has been suggested he will be a key character in the next series of The Crown.
 How exciting!

-Recently, The Crown‘s production designer, Martin Childs, revealed how he researched the interiors of Buckingham Palace to recreate the sets.
+Earlier this year, The Crown‘s production designer, Martin Childs, revealed how he researched the interiors of Buckingham Palace to recreate the sets.
 After being denied special access by the firm to research the palace ahead of filming, Martin went ‘undercover’ as a tourist and joined a public tour of Buckingham Palace’s State Rooms to glean all the information he needed to create his spectacular sets.

 ‘All I could think about was how we could turn these rooms into spaces where action could happen, where people could have conversations, where we could maintain an interest,’ Martin told the Royal Television Society this week.
 ‘Whenever I was in a room I was looking through doorways into the next room, to see what interesting frames it would make on the screen.’

 He explained: ‘The one thing I knew was that the upstairs apartments were built in an enfilade, which meant four rooms in a row connected by doors rather than by a corridor.’